Skip to content

 3) Age-Related Decline in Muscle Mass

-Even if you stay active in older age, research shows that there is a decline in muscle mass every decade of life – beginning in your thirties.
-And if you don’t stay active, things can become even worse.
+Even if you stay active in older age, research shows a decline in muscle mass every decade of life – beginning in your thirties.
+And if you don’t stay active or strength train, things can worsen .

 Over time, a loss of muscle mass can morph into a condition known as sarcopenia.
 Sarcopenia often happens with more fat and less muscle, which lowers metabolism because muscles burn more calories.